proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/cross-chain-swaps.md

 In order to create a trustless environment for an exchange, a specific transaction type is required that is commonly referred to as **Hashed TimeLock Contract** (HTLC).
 Two additional components characterise this transaction type: hashlocks and timelocks.
 A thorough explanation can be found on the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts).

 In other words, to reduce counterparty risk, the receiver of a payment needs to present a proof for the transaction to execute.
 Failing to do so, the locked funds are released after the deadline is reached, even if just one actor does not agree.

-The figure below illustrates the cross-chain swap protocol.
+## Protocol

+Alice and Bob want to exchange `10 alice tokens for 10 bob tokens`.
+The problem is that they are not in the same blockchain: alice token is defined in Sirius-Chain public chain, whereas bob token is only present in a private chain using Catapult technology.

+> **Note**
+>
+> Sirius-Chain’s private and future public chain share the SDK.
+You could implement atomic cross-chain swap between blockchains that use different technologies if they permit the [secret lock/proof mechanism](#lock-hash-algorithm).

 ![Cross-chain swap cycle](/img/cross-chain-swap-cycle.png "Cross-chain swap cycle")

 <p class=caption>Atomic cross-chain swap sequence diagram</p>

-When talking about tokens in Sirius-Chain, we are actually referring to [mosaics](./mosaic.md).
-Sirius Chain enables atomic swaps through [secret lock](#secretlocktransaction) / [secret proof transaction](#secretprooftransaction) mechanism.
+1. Alice generates a random set of bytes called `proof`.
+The proof should have a size between `10` and `1000` bytes.
+2. Alice hashes the obtained proof with one of the [available algorithms](#lock-hash-algorithm) to generate the `secret`.
+3. Alice defines the secret lock transaction `TX1`:

+- Mosaic: 10 alice token
+- Recipient: Bob’s address (Private Chain)
+- Algorithm: h
+- Secret: h(proof)
+- Duration: 96h
+- Network: Private Chain

+4. Alice announces TX1 to the private network and shares with Bob the secret.
+5. Bob defines announces the following [secret lock transaction](#secret-lock-transaction) `TX2` to the public network:

+- Mosaic: 10 bob token
+- Recipient: Alice’s address (Public Chain)
+- Algorithm: h
+- Secret: h(proof)
+- Duration: 84h
+- Network: Public Chain

+> **Note**
+>
+> The amount of time in which funds can be unlocked should be a smaller time frame than TX1’s.
+Alice knows the secret, so Bob must be sure he will have some time left after Alice releases the secret.

+6. Alice announces the [secret proof transaction](#secret-proof-transaction) TX3 to the public network.
+This transaction defines the encrypting algorithm used, the original proof and the secret.
+7. Once TX3 is confirmed, the proof is revealed.
+TX2 transaction is unlocked and Alice receives the locked funds.
+8. Bob picks the proof and announces the [secret proof transaction](#secret-proof-transaction) TX4 to the private network, receiving the locked funds from TX1.

 ## Guides